414owen/owen.cafe/content/posts/the-same-speed-as-c.md

 ## Conclusion

+* There's probably no point optimizing the non-hotpath.
 * Tight, aligned loops that fit in a cache line go absolutely lightning fast.
 * Tight loops spread across two cache lines may be ~2x slower than their aligned counterparts.
 * GCC doesn't seem to align code very aggressively, by default.